bigbabert/google_s/README.md

 <p>Google_S Wordpress Starter Theme is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc. and
 also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google.</p>

-For the time being a starter Theme there are no major features, for now we are limited, as well as to include the necessary files to the Google Web Starter Kit, a few functions:
+<p>For the time being a starter Theme there are no major features, for now we are limited, as well as to include the necessary files to the Google Web Starter Kit, a few functions:</p>
 <ul>
+<li> Custom logo Uploader in Customizer. </li>
 <li> Various sizes for the thumbnails. </li>
 <li> A graphic grid for Media Galleries. </li>
 <li> A custom field to insert text before the image featured in posts and pages. </li>